Boundary Line Disputes Attorneys

 Property ownership grants a number of different rights to the owner, such as the right to possess the property, the right to control the property, the right to exclude others from trespassing or even visiting the property, the right to enjoy the property and any improvements located on the property, and the right to acquire or dispose of the property.
 Stated simply, property owners are entitled and permitted to use their property as they see fit without interference from others.
 When an adjacent landowner encroaches or crosses a boundary line, many of the owner’s rights of ownership are challenged.

 Boundary line disputes can come in many forms.
 It may be the case that trees or other vegetation straddle property lines or overhang dangerously across a property line.
 Fences may encroach upon a neighbor’s land and reduce useable space and unreasonably alter views.
 Other disputes may include neighbors who agree on the boundary line but disagree as to the proper use, such as when it is appropriate to cross the boundary for building or installing improvements.
-These matters are best handled with the assistance of professional and reasonable legal representation to resolve the problem while seeking to maintain harmonious neighborly relations.
+These matters are best handled with help from Charlottesville Boundary Line Disputes Attorneys in VA to resolve the problem, while seeking to maintain harmonious neighborly relations.

 - whether an improvement, tree, or other structure crosses a property line or fails to stay within setbacks established by ordinances or local code;